 PPC: Another way to appear as a top result on search engines and gain more website traffic is to invest in PPC (pay-per-click) advertising.
 Keep in mind that the amount you spend on ads might be more than what you make from affiliate marketing.

 Email marketing: If you already have email subscribers through your website, send out newsletters pointing your audience toward your content.
 You can also add affiliate links directly to your email blasts.

 Social media marketing: Run cross promotions to gain further exposure.
 Spread the word about your YouTube channel, blog or Instagram account on your other social media channels.

 04. Connect with brands

-Reach out to brands yourself: If you have a particular brand or product in mind that you’d love to promote, you can also reach out to companies on your own.
+Reach out to brands yourself: If you have a particular brand or product you’d love to promote, you can also reach out to companies on your own.
 Be sure to emphasize how they will benefit from the collaboration.
 You’ll need to explain why reaching your audience can bring them new customers.

 05. Create affiliate content

 Sellers will provide you with an affiliate link to embed in your content.
 Rather than promote the products directly, try to make them fit naturally within your content.
 By incorporating the promotion into a larger, more engaging story, you’ll be able to gently guide your audience toward making a purchase.